Benardi/sibylline/README.md

 install(TARGETS sibylline DESTINATION lib)
 ```
 ## Documentation
 To generate documentation make sure to install Doxygen.
-Once inside the folder type the below command
+Once inside the folder type the command below
 to generate the documentation:

 ```
-doxygen ./docs/Doxyfile.in
+doxygen ./docs/Doxyfile
 ```
 The documentation will be generated in the doc_doxygen folder under html & latex folders.
 ## Versioning